functionhaus/archivist/README.md

 * Archivist articles are formatted in `Arcdown` format by default, allowing for more robust articles and article features.

-* Archivist is an *opinionated* piece of software, meaning it makes decisions about how your articles should be structured (Arcdown), how your content should be formatted (Markdown).

 * Archivist allows articles to be organized into nested *topic* directories for better organization.
-Topic directories do not currently hold any semantic meaning, but in the future may be used to optionally infer topic assignment for articles within those directories.

-* Archivist doesn't bother parsing your article summary as markdown because it's usually only a sentence or two, and you can do that on your own.
+Topic directory and sub-directory naming will be translated into a hierarchical system-wide topic and sub-topic structure.

+* Archivist currently doesn't parse article content as markdown, but will add optional content parsing in future versions (like 0.3.x).

 * Archivist adds default attributes for author names and email addresses, as well as sorting content by author.